vishalchovatiya/CPP_Templates/How C++ uses an object in the executable program.md

 };
 ```
 - This is how object oriented paradigm converted into procedure oriented paradigm.
-### How class code is transformed int sequencial code from OOPs?
+### How class code is transformed into sequencial code from OOPs?
-- Let us take example of following simple class:
+- Let's take following example to understand it:
 ```
 struct foo
 {